Nimanita/California-housing-analysis/README.md

-# California-housing-analysis
-Implementation of linear regression with custom gradient descent algorithm for predicting housing prices.
-Features standardization, model evaluation, and visualization.
-Achieves 61% R² on training data and 58% on validation data.

 # Housing Price Prediction

 A machine learning project implementing linear regression with gradient descent from scratch to predict housing prices using the California housing dataset from scikit-learn.